These meal prep tips for beginners will show you how to meal prep as well as easy ways to plan ahead and make life simple and easy in the kitchen.

-It doesn’t matter if you are making a meal for yourself or the entire family, prepping beforehand can save you time and stress in the kitchen.
+Whether you’re making meals for yourself or the entire family, prepping beforehand can save you time, save you money, meet your health goals, and reduce your stress in the kitchen.

-If you are on the 21 Day Fix plan you might want to check out meal plans that are already premade for your calorie needs.
-Meal plans that start from 1200, 1500, 1800, and 2100 calories are already set up and ready for you!
+If you are eating portioned meals on the Fix, you might want to check out these free 21 Day Fix meal plans that are already made for your specific calorie needs.

 Meal Prep Tips and Tricks: